-To create any type of funnel in GetResponse, try Conversion Funnel, the ultimate marketing & lead funnel machine, all in one account.
+To create any type of funnel in GetResponse, try Conversion Funnel, the ultimate marketing & lead funnel machine.

 To hook this up with your GetResponse account, you’ll also need to use Zapier.
 This is a free service that you can use to hook up all of the different apps you use so they can communicate with each other.

 Connecting GetResponse with other apps through Zapier is really easy.

 With these simple instructions from the video above, you can easily connect Lead Quizzes with your GetResponse account.

 In our case, when someone completes a quiz in Lead Quizzes, we want their answers to be picked up by GetResponse.

 Configure your event as a new response in Lead Quizzes.

 Then, set the reaction to create a new contact within a certain segment in GetResponse.

 How to segment your email list using quiz funnels